-At STC, it is not uncommon for a medical doctor to teach basic math to GED students while emphasizing how those students will use their lessons in the real world in their chosen profession.
-This approach not only seems to help students learn what they need for employment, it also encourages students to go further in their educational careers because through good teaching and support, students can see their own potential.
+At STC, it is not uncommon for a medical doctor to teach basic math to GED students, while emphasizing how they will use their lessons in the real world in their chosen profession.
+This approach not only helps students learn what they need for employment, it also encourages them to go further in their educational careers because, through good teaching and support, students can see their own potential.

 The idea of teaching aviation mechanics to GED students is unique but it’s only part of what makes STC unique in the adult education space.
 Often in adult education, technology is used to build a specific skill or is geared toward office work (word processing, spreadsheet, etc.).